 Do you enjoy working with children?
 Are you bilingual?
 Do you have strong math or science skills?
-Then you should become a certified teacher in elementary or secondary education.
+Then you should consider becoming a certified teacher in elementary, middle school or secondary education.

-As a teacher, you will be vital to a childís development, affecting his or her emotional, social and academic growth.
+As a teacher, you'll be vital to a child's development, affecting his or her emotional, social and academic growth.
 Teachers work:

-The University of North Texas supplies excellent teachers for public and private schools throughout Texas, especially in the areas of bilingual education, English as a second language (ESL), special education, mathematics and science.
+The University of North Texas has a long tradition of developing highly qualified teachers.
+UNT was founded as a teachers training institute and continues to supply excellent teachers for public and private schools throughout Texas, especially in bilingual education, English as a second language, special education, math and science.

-The Department of Teacher Education and Administration develops highly qualified teachers through high standards and a rigorous curriculum.
-District administrators report that our graduates are as prepared in their first year of teaching as secondand third-year teachers.
+The Department of Teacher Education and Administration grooms teachers through high standards and a rigorous curriculum.
 We provide avenues for teacher certification in:

 The education courses focus on the art of teaching as well as:

-After completing all program requirements, we will approve you to sit for state certification examinations.
-We recommend you for certification after you achieve passing scores on all required state tests and have met all program requirements.
-More information about testing is at www.coe.unt.edu/texes.
+After completing all program requirements, we'll approve you to sit for state certification exams.
+We recommend you for certification after you achieve passing scores on all required state tests and meet all program requirements.
+More information about testing is available on our website.